huiyeeleong/Airbnb-Trial-Task-/README.md

 How to run the simple service (windows platform)
 1. Download the python script.
 Click on the clone or download green button.
-2. Once the script is download.
-Place the script on your desktop.
+2. Once the file is donwloaded.
+Save it on your desktop.
 3. Navigate to your search toolbar on bottom left to search CMD.
-4. Once you see the black window prompt out, change the directory to Desktop use the command cd Desktop
+4. Once you see the black window prompt out, change the directory to Desktop use the command cd Desktop -> cd Airbnb-Trial-Task--master
 5. Start to run script inside the CLI.
 Use the command python AirBnB_Trial_Task.py
 6. When the simple service start running, it will ask for the input of URL.
 Just input any Airbnb user URL to see the results.